netdata/netdata/docs/step-by-step/step-00.md

----
-title: The step-by-step Netdata tutorial
+# The step-by-step Netdata tutorial
-description: Ten parts and a whole lot of monitoring know-how to share.
----

 Welcome to Netdata!
 We're glad you're interested in our health monitoring and performance troubleshooting system.